jordalgo/wordpress-setup/README.md

 * [Less](http://lesscss.org/)
 * [rsync](http://linux.die.net/man/1/rsync)

+Though you can customize the build process of your template as long as you leave an 'prod' entry in the package.json file of your new theme; this is what the wordpress wrapper runs before rsycning the files up to your server.

 I'm also assuming you have ssh access to the server you will be deploying this website to.
 However, I'm sure there are gulp plugins for using FTP instead.

 ## Setup